run-ai/docs/docs/admin/admin-ui-setup/jobs.md

 ![submit-job](img/submit-job.png)

 !!!
 Note
-    If the _Submit Job_ button is disabled on does not exist, then your cluster is not installed or configured to connect to the cluster see [here](overview.md) for more information.
+    If the _Submit Job_ button is disabled or does not exist, then your cluster is not installed or configured to connect to the cluster see [here](overview.md) for more information.

 ## Job Properties